Kids yearn for June all year long (don't we all?). So, check out the ideas below, and truly enjoy your family time together.

 Use sneakers, balls, hats, sunscreen, jump ropes, skates, pails, shovels, helmets, towels, and so forth as clues to help them solve the mystery.
 Change up the contents of the box every few days or weeks, depending on the activity or your destination.
-So if you’re off to the beach, try flip-flops and towels.
-For a road trip, go with hobby kits, games, and puzzles.
-Use coupons, stickers, and pictures for movies, sporting events, books, and meals out.
+For a family hike or bike ride, go with water bottles and trail mix.
+Use coupons, stickers, and pictures for movies, books, and meals.
 Do this for low-key activities too.
-Use around-the-house items to signal a playdate, a scavenger hunt, a late-night Slip ’N Slide, a backyard adventure, or a spur-of-the-moment dip in a pool.
+Use around-the-house items to signal a scavenger hunt, a late-night Slip ’N Slide, a backyard adventure, or a spur-of-the-moment Harry Potter marathon.
 Keep the box in a central location to boost excitement.

 - Serve a red-white-and-blue breakfast.
 Try blueberries, strawberries, and waffles.
-Then amaze your kids with a wealth of information about the American flag, including facts about its designers, makers, and those who fought to defend our flag and our country.
-You can find the details at USflag.org.
+Then amaze your kids with a wealth of information about the American flag.
+You can find flag facts from the Smithsonian here.

 - Set out mini flags for the day, or invite the kids to help you hang a large American flag from a window, outdoor pole, or balcony.
 Remind them they should never let a flag touch the ground, fly it in inclement weather, or let it end up in the trash.
 We retire flags by burning or burying them.
 End the day with this moving rendition of Taps, hit the bath, and send your kids peacefully off to bed with a greater appreciation for our flag and country.

 3. Get cozy with creatures.
 June is National Aquarium Month.
-On a rainy afternoon, head to a nearby aquarium or a pet store and check out all the intriguing sea creatures going about their business.
-Continue the fun at home.
-Make a DIY fish craft with the kids.
+On a rainy afternoon, take a virtual aquarium tour online and check out all the intriguing sea creatures going about their business.
+Continue the fun by making a DIY fish craft with the kids.
 (Try homemade ribbon fish: You’ll need several strips of wide and thin ribbon in a variety of colors, googly eyes, and glue.
 Just loop one end of the ribbon over the other to form a fish head and tail.)
 Snack on fish sticks, Goldfish crackers, and Swedish Fish while you watch age-appropriate movies or documentaries and learn about ocean life.